christianfosli/taskboard-rs/README.md

 A Kanban inspired board for managing tasks/todo's and tracking progress.

+This application is mostly a proof-of-concept of full-stack development with Rust.
-The purpose of this application is mostly for me to play with web development with rust, docker, kubernetes and elasticsearch.
+It's also a nice chance for me to play with rust, docker, kubernetes and elasticsearch.

-Elasticsearch might be a weird choice to persist the to-do items.
+Elasticsearch might be a weird choice for persisting data.
 I chose it simply to learn more about it.

 ## Development